Rectangle & Room Area

 Practical Applications: Leveraging Square Footage for Real-World Projects

 The ability to accurately calculate square footage for rectangles is the cornerstone of many practical projects.
-Here's how it's applied in various scenarios:

 1. Flooring (Tile, Carpet, Hardwood, Laminate)